CongruiDu/Congruidu.github.io/index.md

 ## About Me

 I am an incoming Ph.D. student in Computer Science at the University of California, Santa Barbara, advised by [Prof. Shiyu Chang](https://code-terminator.github.io/).
-I recently earned my Bachelor of Science in Computer Science from UCSB.
+I recently earned my Bachelor of Science degree in Computer Science from UCSB.

 ## Research Interests